mui/material-ui/docs/pages/blog/hello-grid-version-2.md

 Some parts of the layout calculation are delegated to CSS by using CSS variables and `calc()`.
 Taken together, they significantly reduce the need for JavaScript and make the component scalable.

-Version 1 of the `Grid` calculates the width by reading the value from the React context.
+The `Grid` v1 calculates the width by reading the value from the React context.
 With CSS variables in place, we can remove the React context entirely and hand over the work to CSS instead:

 ```js